On this page:

 Carbon Flex-Shaft hammers are the result of many years experimenting to achieve the best tone and playability.
 Carbon fiber has the best physical properties for making the flexible shafts.
 An optional ergonomic hand grip is available to ease wrist, finger, and joint problems.
 See the Hammers page for photos and details.

 Nicholas Blanton and I make hammer dulcimers with optional carbon fiber backs and resin-sealed interiors.
-These features improve tone, strength, and tuning stability while reducing weight.
-See the Dulcimer page for models and prices.
+These features improve strength and tuning stability while reducing weight.
+See the Hammer Dulcimer page for models and prices.

-Currently, my personal dulcimers use mostly carbon fiber components, including the soundboard.
-Tone is so pleasing that I almost never play my other dulcimers.
-Carbon fiber Extended Range and Compact Dulcimers are used exclusively on my new CD Dulcimer Fandango.
+Currently, my personal dulcimers use many carbon fiber components, including some of the soundboards.
+The carbon instruments are very light weight, strong, and resistant to humidity.
+Tone is so pleasing that I rarely play my other dulcimers.
+Carbon fiber EXTENDED RANGE and COMPACT dulcimers are used exclusively on my recent CD Dulcimer Fandango.
 See the Recordings page or: Hear sound clips; buy at: Rizzetta at CD Baby.

-The first carbon dulcimer to be completed was a RIZZETTA COMPACT model.
+Prior to the Arch Back experiments, the best way to make ultralight dulcimers was to make extensive use of carbon fiber parts.
+The first all carbon dulcimer to be completed was a RIZZETTA COMPACT model.
 It is several pounds lighter than all-wood COMPACTS or COMPACTS with carbon backs and redwood soundboards, making it easier to carry.
 The carbon soundboard is an important feature for tone and tuning stability.
 Carbon soundboards typically impart a rather “glassy” and attractive bell-like tone.
-My prototype carbon Compact is made to be ultra light weight and is therefore strung with very light gauge strings.
+My prototype carbon COMPACT is made to be ultra light weight and is therefore strung with very light gauge strings.
 The tone is sweet, rich, articulate, delicate, and musical with a lush warmth and balance throughout the entire range.
 Sustain is controlled to a pleasing level and individual notes are well-defined with great clarity and very good projection.
-Tone is slightly reminiscent of a mahogany soundboard dulcimer but with an especially nice and strong tone for its small size.
+Tone is slightly reminiscent of a mahogany soundboard dulcimer but with an especially nice and strong tone for its small size and light strings.
 Dulcimers with carbon soundboards tend to sound great with all hammers from soft to hard, making them especially versatile.

 The twill weave pattern of the carbon cloth shows through on the frame rails.

-This carbon Compact was also used to develop a fourth playing bridge that enables playing the “third bridge” Super Bass courses on both the left and right sides of the dulcimer.
+This carbon COMPACT was also used to develop a fourth playing bridge that enables playing the “third bridge” Super Bass courses on both the left and right sides of the dulcimer.
 Structural integrity and tuning stability are preserved and tone of the Super Bass courses is improved.
-This feature will be available on all Rizzetta dulcimers and is being developed for select models of Dusty Strings dulcimers.
-See the tuning charts at the bottom of the page.
+This feature is available on Rizzetta dulcimers as well as the Dusty Strings D570 and D670 dulcimers.
+See tuning charts at the bottom of the page.

-My newest dulcimer is a carbon EXTENDED RANGE model which I’ve been playing in recent concerts.
+For recent recordings I have been using a carbon EXTENDED RANGE dulcimer.
 The soundboard is natural uni-directional carbon while back and sides are carbon twill weave.